davidwrede/chef-web-docs-1/includes_resources/includes_resource_machine_attributes.rst

    Each modified attribute should be specified individually.
 This attribute should not be used in the same recipe as ``attributes``.

 ``attributes``
-   Use to specify a |ruby hash| that contains all of the normal attributes to be applied to a machine.
+   Use to specify a Hash that contains all of the normal attributes to be applied to a machine.
 This attribute should not be used in the same recipe as ``attribute``.

 ``chef_config``
    **Ruby Type:** String